awaking-lab/python/README.md

+# Using a Virtual Environment to resolve Package version conflicts

 Package version conflicts can become an issue when running Python's scripts on a local machine.

 One can solve this by creating a virtual environment to run Python's scripts that require packages.